For educational purposes:

 The Class Pelecypoda, meaning "hatchet foot," includes the bivalves, clams, oysters and mussels.
 They are bilaterally symmetrical and laterally compressed.
 There are right and left bivalve shells, which are hinged along the mid-dorsal line, and the ventral side opens.
 The mantle lines both valves of the shell.
 There is no head and the foot is laterally compressed.
 There are two pairs of lamellate gills.

-Habitat.-- Anodonta lies on the bottom or is partially buried in mud of freshwater streams and lakes
+Habitat.-- Anodonta lies on the bottom or is partially buried in mud of freshwater streams

 Body Plan.-- There is a shell the exterior of which is covered with conspicuous concentric growth rings or lines.
 In older specimens these growth lines become eroded.